LBNL-UCB-STI/beam/docs/grafana.rst

 *

-    In both of the previous views, only one BEAM run may be viewed at one time but there are also the **Global View Comparison** and **Iteration View Comparison** which allow you to view two BEAM runs at the same time or one BEAM run but with different iterations.
+    In both of the previous views, only one BEAM run may be viewed at a time but there are also **Global View Comparison** and **Iteration View Comparison** which allow you to view two BEAM runs at the same time or one BEAM run but with different iterations.

-* The **Iteration Map View** allows you to see various BEAM metrics displayed on a map with ability to choose any combination of available metrics, hour and iteration to display.
+* The **Iteration Map View** allows you to see various BEAM metrics displayed on a map with the ability to choose any combination of available metrics, hour and iteration to display.

 Select dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^